 Radiocarbon dating of the papyrus

 Radiocarbon testing of the Gospel of Jesus’s Wife fragment and a Coptic fragment of the Gospel of John was performed independently by Greg Hodgins at the University of Arizona NSF Accelerator Mass Spectrometry Laboratory (June-July, 2013) and by Noreen Tuross of Harvard University’s Department of Evolutionary Biology in conjunction with the Woods Hole Oceanographic Institute (January-February, 2014).
 Both resulted in an eighth century CE date for the Gospel of John fragment.
 The first test of the GJW fragment resulted in a date between 405 to 209 BCE, but this date was regarded as unreliable due to an abbreviated cleaning process and other factors.
-As a result, a second testing was done independently, which resulted in a mean date of 741 CE,
+As a result, a second testing was done independently, which resulted in a date between 659 to 869 CE.